mszell/geospatialdatascience/README.md

 ## Credits

-Lectures: [Michael Szell](http://michael.szell.net/), [Ane Rahbek Vierø](<https://anerv.github.io/>) and Marina Georgati
+Lectures: [Michael Szell](http://michael.szell.net/), [Ane Rahbek Vierø](<https://anerv.github.io/>) and Marina Georgati.

-[Exercises and tutorials](https://github.com/anerv/GDS_exercises): Ane Rahbek Vierø, Anastassia Vybornova & Jan Leonard Schelhaas
+[Exercises and tutorials](https://github.com/anerv/GDS_exercises): Ane Rahbek Vierø, Anastassia Vybornova & Jan Leonard Schelhaas.

 Thanks to all our main sources for being so helpful and open with your materials!
 Special thanks to Adéla Sobotkova for helpful discussions and materials concerning syllabus, exam form, and project description, and to Vedran Sekara for slide materials.